 There’s a lot of competition among retailers during the January sales period.
 While the success of yours isn’t entirely dependent on your email marketing efforts, a good campaign can ingrain your company in your customers’ minds, and put you one step ahead of your competitors.

 SwiftERM works perpetually, identifying by impressions and buying history, to identify exactly what each individual consumer will buy next.
 So the products offered to them have the greatest buying propensity for that individual.
-This articles is for the benefit of our customers, for reference in conjunction with their marketing email software campaigns, which runs in tandem to SwiftERM.
+This articles is for the benefit of our customers, for reference in conjunction with ESP marketing email software campaigns, which runs in tandem to SwiftERM.